VanOvermeire/rust-macros-book/README.md

 _trailing comments_ should be _trailing commas_

+**Section 5.1 (page 81)**

+_it makes perfect sense for the input of a function-like macro to replace the output_ should be _it makes perfect sense for the output of a function-like macro to replace the input_

 **Section 5.1 (page 82, 84, and 87)**

 In this chapter `quote::__private::TokenStream` should be `proc_macro2::TokenStream`.